OrderN/CONQUEST-release/docs/post-proc.rst

 * ``C``: if ``-1``, set the principal direction along the shortest bond.
 If ``0``, set along the longest bond.
 If it is a positive integer, it is interpreted as an atom number which must be a neighbour of the atom specified in ``A``.
 All runs will output the atom neighbours, so setting this to ``0`` or ``-1`` as a first run is recommended unless the neighbours are known beforehand
 * ``D``: if ``0``, the second direction is chosen by the bond which changes the least under projection to the plane defined by the bond vector calculated from ``C``.
 If it is a positive integer, then it is interpreted as an atom number which must be a neighbour of the atom specified in ``A``

-In this final case, setting the block ``pDOS_atoms`` is optional since only the specified atoms will be rotated whilst the rest will be in the simulation cell axes.
+For both modes 1 and 2, setting the block ``pDOS_atoms`` is optional since only the specified atoms will be rotated whilst the rest will be in the simulation cell axes.

+For users interested in verbose output, set ``Process.RotatePDOSDebug T`` (default False) in ``Conquest_input`` which will output detailed information about rotation matrices and orbital weights.

 Go to :ref:`top <post-proc>`.